hackclub/camp/cohort_4/playbook/workshops/instagram/README.md

 How to do this challenge:

-    Ask the people sitting next to you "Have you gotten to challenge 1 yet?"
+    Ask the people sitting next to you "Have you gotten to Object Properties Challenge yet?"
 If they did it in the past or are about to do it, work with them on this challenge.

     If you can't find anyone that has reached this section yet, chat with a facilitator about it!